In Search of the Imperfect Fifth (a non-technical explanation of modern tuning)

 Temperament is the compromising of pure intervals of just intonation in the tuning of a musical instrument in order to satisfy broader requirements in the composition and performance of music.
 This was done to avoid problems caused by the Pythagorean comma, the difference in pitch between seven octaves (ratio 2:1) and twelve justly tuned perfect fifths (Ratio 3:2)

-In 1581, Vincenzo Galilei, the father of Galileo, advocated the 12 note equal temperament model which is now commonplace in modern Western music.
-An octave is divided into twelve semi tones of equal temperament, which is to say that the ratio of every note to its adjacent notes is the same, the twelfth root of two.
+In 1581, Vincenzo Galilei, the father of Galileo, advocated the 12-note equal temperament model which is now commonplace in modern Western music.
+An octave is divided into twelve semitones of equal temperament, which is to say that the ratio of every note to its adjacent notes is the same, the twelfth root of two.
 The note A at 440Hz is commonly used as the reference point to tune to concert pitch because A has an integer number of vibrations per second.
-To a musician not particularly interested in theory, this would all boil down to the fact that each change in note is a diatonic half step and would sound evenly spaced in pitch interval.
+To a musician not particularly interested in theory, this would all boil down to the fact that each change in the note is a diatonic half-step and would sound evenly spaced in pitch intervals.

 Equal temperament does result in a fifth that is slightly smaller than a pure fifth and a major third that is slightly larger than a pure major third, but the error is small enough not to be disturbing.
 In an equal temperament system where pure fifths are not used in the circle of fifths, the last B sharp would be an enharmonic equivalent, that is equal in pitch, to C seven octaves above the initial starting note, giving a closed loop of fifths and octaves.
 To accomplish this, a detuning of 2 cents (a fiftieth of a semitone) from each fifth is required.

-The ratio difference in an equally tempered fifth to a pure fifth is tiny.
+The ratio difference between an equally tempered fifth to a pure fifth is tiny.
 1.4983 instead of 1.5 (3/2), a discrepancy of 0.0017.
 The largest discrepancy from the pure note is the major seventh, 1.8897 instead of 1.8333 (11:6), a discrepancy of 0.0564.
 These tiny errors are almost certain to be overshadowed by imperfections in the intonation of the musical instrument being tuned.
-Even in the most perfectly precisioned guitar, there is going to be some stretching of the string when the musician pushes down on the fret.
+Even in the most perfect precision guitar, there is going to be some stretching of the string when the musician pushes down on the fret.

 A singer who can pitch with uncommon precision will consistently pitch to within 5 cents, which is far higher than the 0.02 semitone correction factor on the perfect fifth.
 Most people do not find the small errors inherent in human vocal performances disturbing, in fact, most people don’t notice them at all.
 As a point of interest, the human voice is not affected by the Pythagorean comma because a human vocal performer can instinctively avoid dissonance while pitching a note.